port-labs/port-docs/docs/sso-rbac/sso-providers/saml/saml.md

 :::tip

-If you are unsure whether or not your SSO provider support SCIM, reach our to the Port team.
+If you are unsure whether or not your SSO provider support SCIM, reach out to the Port team.

 :::